 Separately, we strongly recommend that connectivity between the installation and MoistureGuard server is immediately enabled following installation by using a remote LTE modem, typically before the house is connected to the internet by wire or other means – this is because many installation faults occur even before the house is delivered to the client and MoistureGuard can already help in detecting and rectifying these.
 Once delivery/handover is completed, it is then up to the client if LTE connectivity is maintained separately, or if connectivity is switched to the house internet provider.
 We can help you with this.

 This is processed by MoistureGuard on our servers in Germany and reports are either sent to clients on a regular basis or clients can log into their space at any time and see current values.

 We have a simple, low-cost, retrofitable solution that fits over most water mains valves and enables MoistureGuard to automatically turn off your mains in case of emergency and you are not at home.

-Wood is a hygroscopic natural material, which easily absorbs water or air humidity.
+Wood is a hygroscopic natural material, which easily absorbs water or humidity from the air.
 Water can enter the wood in the form of a liquid or in the form of water vapor.
-The principles of water sorption are different, starting with the filling of intercellular spaces, through capillary forces to diffusion through the cell wall.
+Water can be abosrbed by wood in different ways: it can fill the intercellular spaces of the wood, can be drawn into the wood through capillary forces, or can be absorbed by diffusion through the cell wall.
 The moisture content of wood is the ratio of the weight of the water in the specimen to the weight of the dried wood material.
 For example, a wood block with a total weight of 120 kg containing 20 kg of water results in mass moisture content of 20 %.
-The humidity of freshly felled wood is above 40 %.
-Before use on the construction site, the wood is dried to 12 - 16 %.
-The wood moisture content varies between 10 and 20 %, under standard building operation and use and depends on the relative humidity of the air and the conditions prevailing in the structure.
+The humidity of freshly felled wood is above 40%.
+Before use on the construction site, wood is typically dried to 12 - 16%.
+The wood moisture content varies between 10% and 20%, under standard building conditions and use and depends on the relative humidity of the air and the conditions prevailing in and around the structure.